 With student mental health becoming an increasingly worrying issue, the quality of student buildings (and what impact they have in shaping the welfare of their students) is also something universities are closely considering.

-Interested parties should ensure that they consider making formal representations to the council through their procured Planning Consultants in order to make strong and persuasive arguments justifying why they believe a particular area or parcel of land should be designated in the Local Plan for a specific desired future use.
+Interested parties should ensure that they consider making formal representations to the council through their planning consultants in order to make strong and persuasive arguments justifying why they believe a particular area or parcel of land should be allocated in the local plan for a specific desired future use.

-Their procured Planning team, as well as being on board early to make policy representations to Local Authorities in relation to emerging Local Plans, will also then be primed and ready to act on future instructions to help guide projects forward through all stages of the planning system: from pre-application discussions with councils and architects through to submission of planning applications; engagement with local communities and politicians; s106 and CIL negotiations; and planning committee representations.
+The planning team, as well as being on board early enough to make policy representations to local authorities in relation to emerging local plans, will also then be primed and ready to act on future instructions to help guide projects forward through all stages of the planning system: from pre-application discussions with councils and architects through to submission of planning applications; engagement with local communities and politicians; s106 and CIL negotiations; and planning committee representations.

-If their procured Planning Consultants also have local and national political experience in their ranks, they will also be well placed to assist with any long-term political monitoring requirements.
-Housing Associations, Local Authority property teams, Universities, Developers and the NHS should be giving careful consideration to what they can do now to better position themselves to take full advantage of land development and disposal opportunities, and also to ensure that they have the capacity and essential skill sets within their teams to promote their sites for development and to try and achieve optimum planning consents.
+If planning consultants also have local and national political experience in their ranks, they will also be well placed to assist with any long-term political monitoring requirements.
+Housing associations, local authority property teams, universities, developers and the NHS should be giving careful consideration to what they can do now to better position themselves to take full advantage of land development and disposal opportunities, and also to ensure that they have the capacity and essential skill sets within their teams to promote their sites for development and to try and achieve optimum planning consents.
 This could necessarily involve consideration of collaboration with private sector Planning consultants and law firms and/or setting up additional partner panels.

-I do hope this article has helped to shed light on the growing need for stakeholders (including Housing Associations, Local Authorities, Universities, Developers and the NHS) to consider the diverse long-term housing needs which exist for current and future disabled residents of all ages and the elderley; as well as shedding light on the resources available to assist them when undertaking research to build the evidence base underpining their current and future investment plans.
+I hope this article has helped to shed light on the growing need for stakeholders (including housing associations, local authorities, universities, developers and the NHS) to consider the diverse long-term housing needs which exist for current and future disabled residents of all ages and the elderly; as well as shedding light on the resources available to assist them when undertaking research to build the evidence base underpinning their current and future investment plans.

-If you require any further information or assistance around planning for disabled or elderly housing please do not hesitate to get in touch with me.
+If you require any further information or assistance around planning for disabled or elderly housing please do get in touch with me.